CagtayFabry/pydeps2env/README.md

 pip_only = ["bidict"]
 ```

-The default parameters will output this sorted `environment.yml` (note that the `python` dependency will always be the first item on the list):
+The default parameters will output this sorted `environment.yml` (note that the `python` dependency specification will always be the first item on the list):

 ```yaml
 channels: